samsthita/Animated-website/README.md

 # Animated-website
-The repository has been established to develop an animated digital invitation website for an "OpenAI" event.
-This platform is designed to serve as an interactive invitation for sharing the OpenAI function with others in a digital format.
+This repo's is created for crafting an animated digital invite site for an "OpenAI" event, serving as an interactive invitation to share the OpenAI function digitally.